birgerosterberg/loopit/README.md

 - Providing a community space specifically geared towards loop-based music enthusiasts.
 - Offering functionalities that support collaboration, sharing, and learning.
 - Ensuring a secure and safe environment for all users to freely express themselves and share content.

+## Future Enhancements

+Loopit is ever-evolving, and there are several features in the pipeline that aim to augment user experience and engagement.
+Here are some anticipated updates:

+### Private Messaging and Profile Walls

+- **Private Messaging**: A feature to facilitate one-to-one communication between users.
+- **Profile Walls**: An update to the profile section where users can post updates and essentially have their own personal feed.

+### Creative 'Like' Functionality

+- **Post and Comment Likes**: Currently modeled as 'Upvibes' in the backend, im looking into creative ways to integrate this into the user interface, making it more than just a traditional 'Like'.

+### Live Performance Category with Rating System

+- **Live Performances**: A new category that will focus specifically on live performances.

+- **Rating System**: This category will include a unique rating system.

+### Notification and Reply System

+- **Post Notification**: A notification system will be implemented to alert users when their posts have been answered or interacted with, ensuring that you never miss an update.

+- **Threaded Comments**: A reply function is planned to make comment sections more coherent and interactive.
+This will allow users to reply to specific comments, creating a nested or 'threaded' conversation structure.

+- **Reply Notifications**: Alongside this, a notification system will inform users when their comments have been replied to, making it easier to follow conversations you're part of.

 ---